psevestre/openid-fapi/Financial_API_WD_002.md

 #### 8.4.2 Authorization request parameter injection attack

 In [RFC6749], the authorization request is sent as query parameter.
-Although [RFC6749] mandates the user of TLS, the TLS is terminated in the browser and thus not protected within the browser; as a result an attacker can tamper the authorization request and insert any parameter values.
+Although [RFC6749] mandates the use of TLS, the TLS is terminated in the browser and thus not protected within the browser; as a result an attacker can tamper the authorization request and insert any parameter values.

 The use of a `request` object or `request_uri` in the authorization request will prevent tampering with the request parameters.

 [SoK: Single Sign-On Security – An Evaluation of OpenID Connect](https://www.nds.rub.de/media/ei/veroeffentlichungen/2017/01/30/oidc-security.pdf) is an example of this kind of attack.

-#### 8.4.3 Authorization response parameter Injection Attack
+#### 8.4.3 Authorization response parameter injection attack
 This attack occurs when the victim and attacker use the same relying party client.
 The attacker is somehow able to capture the authorization code and state from the victim's authorization response and uses them in his own authorization response.